 Can you imagine for a moment how scary that might have felt?

 In the first week, things got temporarily hard for him.
-He had all the symptoms of a sugar and neural detox.
+He had all the symptoms of sugar and neural detox.

 Headaches, nausea, muscle cramps, foggy thinking.
 He was uncomfortable.